androvonx95/Quiz-it-forward/README.md

 2. Add a new quiz question to `src/data/questions.json`.
 3. Submit a pull request 🚀

-See [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step instructions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed and comprehensive step-by-step instructions.

 ---